 It seemed children could sense our fear; therefore, they drew pictures to take the monsters away; and it worked.

-And this is what foster carers do for children in care; they remove the fear in the simplest of ways; with love.
+And this is what foster carers do for children in care; they remove the fear in the most straightforward ways; with love.

 Children in care weren’t part of this display; they sadly watched from the sidelines.